Donald Trump set to be arraigned in historic court moment

 “He will be a gentleman,” McLaughlin said.
 “He’ll show strength and he’ll show dignity and … we’ll get through this and win the election.”

 But Trump was also defiant.
-In a post late Monday night on his social media network he lashed out at Biden, suggesting the current president should be facing legal troubles of his own.
+He used his social media network to complain that he was going to court in a heavily Democratic area, declaring, “KANGAROO COURT” and “THIS IS NOT WHAT AMERICA WAS SUPPOSED TO BE!”
+He and his campaign have repeatedly assailed Bragg and even trained scrutiny on members of his family.

-Despite that, the scene around Trump Tower and the courthouse where Trump will stand before a judge was quiet overnight.
-There were signs both supporting and decrying the former president stuck to posts, one urging passers-by to donate to help fund Trump’s presidential library and another showing a shouting Trump behind bars.
+Despite that, the scenes around Trump Tower and the courthouse where Trump will stand before a judge were mostly quiet.
+Police tried to keep apart protesters supporting the former president and those opposing him by confining them to separate sides of a park near the courthouse using metal barricades.

+Georgia Republican Rep. Marjorie Taylor Greene, one of Trump’s staunchest supporters in Congress, organized a rally at the park Tuesday, but it was tough to hear her over the crush of reporters and protesters for and against Trump.
+Like Greene, embattled Republican New York Rep. George Santos was showing solidarity with Trump, saying, “I want to support the president.”

+“I think this is unprecedented and it’s a bad day for democracy,” Santos told The Associated Press, suggesting that future prosecutors could target Biden and other presidents with other cases, which “cheapens the judicial system.”

 The public fascination with the case was evident Monday as national television carried live images of Trump’s motorcade from his Mar-a-Lago club to a private, red, white and blue Boeing 757 stenciled with his name.
 From there, Trump was flown to New York, where cameras followed his motorcade into Manhattan and he spent the night at Trump Tower as he prepared to turn himself in.